10high/FrontendMentorPodRequest/README.md

 ![Design preview for the Pod request access landing page coding challenge](./preview.jpg)

+## The challenge

+Your challenge is to build out this early access landing page and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

+Your users should be able to:

+- View the optimal layout depending on their device's screen size
+- See hover states for interactive elements
+- Receive an error message when the form is submitted if:
+  - The `Email address` field is empty should show "Oops!
+Please add your email"
+  - The email is not formatted correctly should show "Oops!
+Please check your email"

+Want some support on the challenge?
+[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ## Plan of Attack

 This time I will try using BEM for the first time, as a way to approach styling in a more methodical fashion.